 However, if you’re putting together emergency rations, include a wide variety of vegetables.
 These can be heated up in the can, just be sure to open them and remove the label first to use the can as a mini pot.

 Soup: Have a few cans of ready-to-eat soup (not condensed) that can be easily heated.
 Chili is also a good choice.

-Bread: While there aren’t any canned breads, it will take a while for a commercial store-bought bread to go bad.
+Bread: While there aren’t any canned loaves of bread, it will take a while for commercial store-bought bread to go bad.
 A great alternative that can keep for quite some time and do most of the same things bread can do are crackers.
 While saltines would work, butter crackers, like Ritz, seem to have the longest shelf life with the least staleness in my experience.
-But any type of cracker will do as long as the package is well sealed and remains that way.
+But any type of cracker will do as long as the package is well-sealed and remains that way.

 Other food: In addition to the canned fruit mentioned above, you can also have canned pudding and other desserts standing by to make those tough times a little better.
 Chocolate bars will work, too, as long as you aren’t in a very hot climate.

 Water: Water lines can freeze, not only in your home but in the ground.
 Plastic water bottles are a good idea, about 3 gallons per person in your home.